AdamSmith89/ThreatModelling/sections/1-WhatToBuild/PITCHME.md

 @ulend

 Note:
+- Show who controls what
 - Trust Boundaries Helps you focus on where threats are likely to be found
-- Show who controls what
 - Sometimes known as Attack Surfaces
 - This is the key difference between standard diagrams
+- Any more threats that can be found?